Solid Fuel Tablets

 Storage Conditions

-Keep in a sealed, dry container.
+Keep the tablets in a sealed, dry container.
 There are no storage limitations when the product is kept intact.
-If they are not, the product will evaporate.
+If the tablets become damaged or compromised, their effectiveness may decrease.

 Shelf Life